MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 1. Select **Workspaces**.
 1. Select **...** next to the workspace name and choose one of the available options:
    - Choose **Edit name** to change the name of a workspace.
-   - Choose **Delete**to remove a workspace.
+   - Choose **Delete** to remove a workspace.

 ### Manage connections

-Establishing connections to audience insights lets you see reports in engagement insigiths based on unified customer profiles.
+Establishing connections to audience insights lets you see reports in engagement insights based on unified customer profiles.

 For more information, see [Configure connections](configure-connections.md).

 ### Manage personal data

-To protect your customer's personal data, you can delete or export end user identifialble data.
+To protect your customer's personal data, you can delete or export end user identifiable data.

 For more information, see [Delete and export event data containing personal information](delete-export-personal-data.md)